yuvia-cardenas/CodeUp-DS-Telco-Churn-Project/README.md

 ### Project Goals
 * Discover drivers of customer churn in Telco DataSet.

-* Use drivers to develop a machine learning model to classify customers as ending in churn or not ending in churn.
+* Use drivers to develop a machine learning model to predict customer churn.

 * This information could be used to further our understanding of what makes a customer churn and how to avoid that outcome.